 Union City

-Union City boasts several well-equipped outdoor spaces for play, relaxation, and community connection. features a nature trail, basketball courts, playground, and picnic seating.
-Mayor’s Park offers a peaceful setting with a walking track and free Wi-Fi, while the Highway 29 Ballfields provide everything from ping pong tables and skate park to volleyball and baseball fields.
+Union City boasts several well-equipped outdoor spaces for play, relaxation, and community connection, many of which include nature trails, basketball courts, playgrounds, and picnic seating.
+Mayor’s Park offers a peaceful setting with a walking track and free Wi-Fi, plus a Little Free Library.
+The Eagles Nest Sports Complex has everything from ping pong tables and skate park to volleyball and baseball fields, and in late 2025, community members came together with Kaboom! to help construct a beautiful, brand new playground!
 And you can't overlook Ronald Bridges Park with its tranquil Nature Trail, allowing visitors to immerse themselves in the beauty of the outdoors.

 With something for everyone and sunshine in the forecast, the ATL Airport District is ready when you are!
 Want more local tips, hidden gems, and happenings around the District?
 Subscribe to The Holler blog and follow us on Instagram, Facebook, and YouTube to stay in the know!